 UDP can be used in applications that require lossless data transmission when the application is configured to manage the process of retransmitting lost packets and correctly arranging received packets.
 This approach can help to improve the data transfer rate of large files compared to TCP.

 In the Open Systems Interconnection (OSI) communication model, UDP, like TCP, is in Layer 4, the transport layer.
-UDP works in conjunction with higher level protocols to help manage data transmission services, including Trivial File Transfer Protocol (TFTP), Real Time Streaming Protocol (RTSP), Simple Network Protocol (SNP) and domain name system (DNS) lookups.
+UDP works in conjunction with higher-level protocols to help manage data transmission services, including Trivial File Transfer Protocol (TFTP), Real Time Streaming Protocol (RTSP) and Simple Network Management Protocol (SNMP).

 UDP is an ideal protocol for network applications in which perceived latency is critical, such as in gaming and voice and video communications, which can suffer some data loss without adversely affecting perceived quality.
-In some cases, forward error correction techniques are used to improve audio and video quality in spite of some loss.
+In some cases, forward error correction techniques are used to improve audio and video quality, despite some loss.

 UDP can also be used for applications that depend on the reliable exchange of information but should have their own methods to answer packets.
 These services are advantageous because they're not bound to fixed patterns to guarantee the completeness and correctness of the data packets sent.
 Users can decide how and when to respond to information that's not correct or sorted.